raghudevopsb73/.github/profile/README.md

 ### Lab Query Session (First Week Only) :

-# there is no lab query session due to my unavailability.

 We will have lab query session everyday, However you will be onboarded to the main session from next week, Until then for the first week we will have a saperate catchup.

 #### USE THE SAME LINK THAT YOU JOIN THE SESSION TO JOIN THE LAB QUERY SESSION.